cardano-foundation/CIPs/CIP-0118/README-nested.md

 ## Abstract

 We propose a set of changes that revolve around nested transactions, a construct for composing certain kinds of _underspecified transactions_.
-In particular, for the Babel-fees usecase we discuss here, we allow transactions that specify
-_a swap request_.
-Underspecified transaction bodies are included in the body of a _top-level_ transactions (which may itself be partially specified) alongside additional required data (e.g. their redeemers).
+Such transactions specify an intended action, but are missing certain data to perform this action.
+This data must be provided by a subsequent transaction.
+In particular, for the Babel-fees usecase we discuss here, we allow transactions that are unbalanced, i.e. specify _a swap_.
+This request can be fulfilled by another transaction providing the funds requested in the swap (missing in the transaction), and accepting the offered funds (extra funds in the transaction).
+Underspecified transaction bodies are included in the body of a _top-level_ transactions alongside.
 We call the set of transactions containing the top-level transaction and the _sub-transactions_ it includes a _batch_.
 Applying a complete batch results in a valid ledger update, however, applying each of the individual transactions may not.
 For example, insufficient fees or collateral may be provided, missing witness info, etc.
-In the Babel-fees usecase, transactions do not need to be balanced, i.e they do not require specifying where any missing funds come from, or any extra funds go.
-A complete batch, however, must be balanced.

 ## Motivation: why is this CIP necessary?